 There are multiple ways to add images to your mockups.
 The easiest way is to simply drag and drop an image file from your computer on to the Mockups canvas.
-Read on to learn more about adding and using images in your projects.
+Read on to learn more about adding and using images and other assets in your projects.

 Adding images in Mockups view #